KeyPosS: Plug-and-Play Facial Landmark Detection through GPS-Inspired True-Range Multilateration: Related Work

 \section{Related Work}

-In the field of facial landmark detection, numerous research works have been explored, including classic frameworks \cite{Milborrow_ASM_ECCV08,Hebert_AAM_TPAMI95,Cristinacce_CLM_PR08,Cao_ESR_IJCV14,Zhu_shape_CVPR15}.
-Nowadays, deep learning-based methods have gained traction in this area, primarily falling into two categories: coordinate regression and heatmap regression methods.
+Facial landmark detection has been broadly studied~\cite{Milborrow_ASM_ECCV08,Hebert_AAM_TPAMI95,Cristinacce_CLM_PR08,Cao_ESR_IJCV14,Zhu_shape_CVPR15}.
+Particularly, current researches have shifted towards deep learning-based methods, which can be briefly classified into heatmap and coordinate strategies.

-\textbf{Heatmap-based methods.} These methods achieve precise localization and impressive performance by leveraging high-resolution feature maps.
-Stacked Hourglass Network \cite{Newell_Hourglass_ECCV16} and UNet \cite{Ronneberger_UNet_MICCAI15} are two representative architectures that excel in heatmap-based methods \cite{Newell_Hourglass_ECCV16,Chandran_attention_CVPR2020,Ronneberger_UNet_MICCAI15,Sun_HRNet_CVPR19,Tang_Quan_ECCV18,Zhang_darkpose_CVPR20,Zou_Robust_ICCV19,Wang_AWingLoss_ICCV19,Jin_PIPNet_IJCV21}.
-Specifically, HRNet \cite{Sun_HRNet_CVPR19} demonstrates promising results by connecting and exchanging information across multiple branches to obtain high-resolution maps through multi-scale image feature fusion.
-HSLE \cite{Zou_Robust_ICCV19} proposes a hierarchical depiction of holistic and local structures obtained by the Stacked Hourglass Network for accurate alignment.
-Furthermore, to reduce the quantization error caused by heatmap downsampling, previous work \cite{Newell_Hourglass_ECCV16} considers the maximum and second maximum response pixels of the heatmap to compensate for the error using a simple prior.
-Going beyond one or two-pixel selection, Darkpose \cite{Zhang_darkpose_CVPR20} contemplates the heatmap distribution to achieve more precise target locations.
-More recently, PIPNet \cite{Jin_PIPNet_IJCV21} performs heatmap and offset predictions simultaneously on low-resolution feature maps, reducing inference latency and attaining competitive performance.
-Although this method exhibits superior performance, it relies heavily on high-resolution feature maps, leading to increased computational costs.
+\textbf{Heatmap-based methods.}~These methods achieve accurate localization and impressive performance by leveraging high-resolution feature maps.
+The representative architectures like Stacked Hourglass Network~\cite{Newell_Hourglass_ECCV16} and UNet~\cite{Ronneberger_UNet_MICCAI15} have excelled in this domain~\cite{Newell_Hourglass_ECCV16,Chandran_attention_CVPR2020,Ronneberger_UNet_MICCAI15,Sun_HRNet_CVPR19,Tang_Quan_ECCV18,Zhang_darkpose_CVPR20,Zou_Robust_ICCV19,Wang_AWingLoss_ICCV19,Jin_PIPNet_IJCV21}.
+HRNet~\cite{Sun_HRNet_CVPR19}, for instance, obtains high-resolution maps through multi-scale image feature fusion, demonstrating promising results.
+HSLE~\cite{Zou_Robust_ICCV19} proposes a hierarchical structure for accurate alignment, while previous work~\cite{Newell_Hourglass_ECCV16} compensates for quantization error.
+Darkpose~\cite{Zhang_darkpose_CVPR20} contemplates the heatmap distribution for more precise target locations, and PIPNet~\cite{Jin_PIPNet_IJCV21} performs simultaneous predictions, reducing latency.
+However, these methods' heavy reliance on high-resolution feature maps inevitably increases computational costs.